johnsonfash/javascript-timeframe/README.md

 `new timeFrame()`  accepts all argument that a regular Date method can, including unix time digit.

-if you do not specify a `startDate`, timeFrame automatically uses the current time for comparison.
+if you do not specify a `startingDate`, timeFrame automatically uses the current time for comparison.

 # Other functionality